JRH89/express-dinosaur-api/README.md

 To run this project locally or deploy it to a cloud platform, follow these steps:

 1. **Clone the Repository**: Clone this repository to your local machine.

+2. **Navigate to the Project Directory**: Open a terminal or command prompt and change directory to the cloned repository.

+3. **Install Dependencies**: Install the required dependencies using npm.
+You can do this by running `npm install` in your terminal.

+4. **Set up Environment Variables**: Create a `.env` file in the root directory of your project.
+In this file, add the following environment variables:
+   - `SUPABASE_URL`: This should be set to your Supabase project URL.
+   - `SUPABASE_KEY`: This should be set to your Supabase project API key.

+   Replace `your-supabase-url` and `your-supabase-api-key` with your actual Supabase URL and API key.
+You can obtain these from your Supabase project settings.

+5. **Start the Server**: Once dependencies are installed and environment variables are set, start the Express.js server by running `npm start` in your terminal.

+6. **Access the API**: After starting the server, you can access the API endpoints to retrieve dinosaur facts.

+## API Endpoints

+### Search Dinosaur by Name

+- **GET /dinosaurs?name=:name**: Retrieve dinosaur records by name.
+Replace `:name` with the name of the dinosaur you want to search for.

+Certainly!
+Here are the API directions in plain text format:

+API Endpoints
+Search Dinosaur by Name

+GET /dinosaurs?name=
+Retrieve dinosaur records by name.
+Replace :name with the name of the dinosaur you want to search for.

+Example:
+GET /dinosaurs?name=Stegosaurus

+Response:

+{
+  "occurrence_no": 428,
+  "name": "Stegosaurus",
+  "diet": "herbivorous",
+  "type": "ornithischian",
+  "length_m": 9,
+  "max_ma": 155,
+  "min_ma": 145,
+  "region": "North America",
+  "lng": -108.5,
+  "lat": 38.8,
+  "class": "Ornithischia",
+  "family": "Stegosauridae"
+}